 A survey has revealed that only 57 % of men clean their sex toys every time they use them, and more than a third never clean their sex toys at all.

-The figures for those identifying as female are better, but still not ideal: 70 % clean their toys after every use, but 19 % take the ‘come as you are’ approach (i.e. they never even give them a wipe).
+The figures for those identifying as female are better, but still not ideal: 70 % clean their toys after every use, but 19 % take the ‘come as you are’ approach (i.e. they never even wipe them).

 We thought this was kind of alarming, so below we hope to answer all your most basic *and* advanced sex toy cleaning questions (including, ‘can you put your sex toys in the dishwasher?’).